benhannafin/gleesons-pub-sales-analytics-dashboard/README.md

 ## Business Impact

-This project had a real impact because it was based on recent sales data from Gleesons.
+This project had a real impact because it was based on sales data from Gleesons, specifically from September 2025 to May 2026.

 The dashboard helped show that: